azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_01.md

 We can [track more values or even time series](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-track-experiments), which would directly show up as diagrams.
 However, as we want to keep the code short, we'll skip this part for now (more on that in challenge 2).

-Finally, we can export our model and upload it to our Azure ML Workspace in the `outputs` directory:
+Finally, we can export our model and upload it to our Azure ML Workspace in the `outputs` directory.
+Go ahead and copy the code below in a new cell in your `aidevcollege` notebook.

 ```python
 import joblib